 The most common treatments for stage 4 breast cancer are:

 Other therapies have been developed to target specific characteristics of cancer cells, such as proteins that allow cancer to grow unchecked.
 While chemotherapy does not distinguish between cancerous and non-cancerous cells and therefore can harm both, these targeted therapies are generally less likely to harm normal cells.
-There are more than a dozen such FDA-approved targeted therapies for metastatic breast cancer including:
+There are more than a dozen such FDA-approved targeted therapies for metastatic breast cancer including the below.

 These therapies can be used alone or in combination with chemotherapy to treat specific breast cancer subtypes: